 How did 20th Century Europe's most liberal democracy fall into the hands of fascists?
 From Hitler's political scheming that turned Germany's parliament into a House of Cards, his War on Truth leading to book burning, and his scapegoating of minorities, this series explores in extraordinary detail the events leading up to the outbreak of World War II.

-OTT Platforms for Rise of the Nazis are Sky Go, Virgin TV Go Amazon Video, Apple iTunes.
+OTT Platforms for Rise of the Nazis are Sky Go Amazon Video, Apple TV.

 D-Day, June 6th, 1944.
 As the Allies storm the beaches of Normandy, Hitler orders the return of the Das Reich, the infamous Panzer elite division known for its mass murders in Ukraine and Belarus, based at that time in southwest of France.
 Its mission: to push the Allies back into the Atlantic and turn the tide of the conflict in favor of the Nazi Germany.